 “The more I travel, the more I learn from others.”

 Nicolas Tagnati is the upcoming internship at ARV.International in 2021.
 With the monthly arriving artist-in-residence, Tagnati will be living and working at ARV.I throughout the entire residency program.
 He will keep the residency afloat and help out the bewildered newcomers with the language, culture, and ways of living in Bulgaria.
 His position will help anchor the artistic integrity between the upcoming artists-in-residence and the local community.
 Bridging a significant gap between a specific local identity and the field of contemporary visual fine arts.
 Tagnati's presence in the upcoming residency and exhibition program in Veliko Turnovo will be highly noticed and much appreciated.
-Especially in terms of providing artists the fundaments to create high-quality work and the development of contemporary art in Veliko Turnovo.
+This is especially so in terms of continuing the development of art development in Veliko Turnovo and providing artists the foundations to create high-quality work and experience the country and its hidden gems.

 Lars Nordby is the director of ARV.International and gallery Heerz Tooya.